 1. High Fidelity

 This one dates all the way back to the turn of the 21st century, but that doesn’t make it any less relevant to modern audiences.
-High Fidelity, based on the Nick Hornby novel by the same name, follows the exploits of Rob Gordon (John Cusack), a record store owner trying to cope with a painful breakup.
-It dives deep into how we idealize relationships, set to a backdrop that indulges in the golden age of records, providing us with an insightful and hilarious film worth of your Valentine’s Day celebration.
+High Fidelity, based on the Nick Hornby novel of the same name, follows the exploits of Rob Gordon (John Cusack), a record store owner trying to cope with a painful breakup.
+It dives deep into how we idealize relationships, set to a backdrop that indulges in the golden age of records, providing us with an insightful and hilarious film.

 2. Fever Pitch